JasSchenk/teachingRDM/README.md

-# teachingRDM
+# Workshop Liascript and git
-testing and practising liascript
+testing and practising github and liascript

 * how does this work?
 * what do we want to learn?